 - Boneless Skinless Chicken Breasts – Sliced horizontally into thin cutlets.

-To mix up a batch of seasoning just for this recipe, there are exact quantities in the recipe card at the bottom of the post.
+Exact quantities for the spice mix are in the printable recipe card at the bottom of the post:

 - Smoked Paprika